-Gorgeous example of Hartmann Schedel's incunable view of Jerusalem from a German edition of Schedel's Liber Chronicum, perhaps the single most influential secular illustrated book of the 15th century and one of the landmark printed works of the 15th century.
+Gorgeous example of Hartmann Schedel's incunable view of Jerusalem from Schedel's Liber Chronicum, perhaps the single most influential secular illustrated book of the 15th Century and one of the landmark printed works of the 15th Century.

 Hartmann Schedel (1440-1514) was a physician, book collector, and writer whose most famous work, the Liber Chronicarum (Nuremberg Chronicle), included some of the first printed views of many cities in Europe and across the world.

 Schedel was born and died in Nuremberg, but he also traveled for his education.
 From 1456 to 1463 he lived in Leipzig, where he attended the University of Leipzig and earned his MA.
 From there he went to Padua, where he earned a Doctor of Medicine in 1466.
 After university, he worked for a time in Nördlingen and then returned to Nuremberg.
 In 1482 he was elected a member of the Great Council of Nuremberg.

 The Chronicle was published in 1493.
 Besides this major work, one of Schedel’s most enduring legacies is his magnificent manuscript and printed book collection, one of the largest of the fifteenth century.
 In 1552, Schedel's grandson, Melchior Schedel, sold about 370 manuscripts and 600 printed works from Hartmann Schedel's library to Johann Jakob Fugger.
 Fugger later sold his library to Duke Albert V of Bavaria in 1571.
 This library is now mostly preserved in the Bayerische Staasbibliothek in Munich.